-The insolvency of the primary debtor does not generally affect claims against a guarantor, or against a security provider, to enforce a guaranteed or secured creditors' interest (unless the primary debtor is also the security provider) (Article 177.2, Civil Rehabilitation Act and Article 203.2, Corporate Reorganisation Law).
+The insolvency of the primary debtor does not generally affect claims against a guarantor, or against a security provider, to enforce a guaranteed or secured creditors' interest (unless the primary debtor is also the security provider) (Article 177.2, Civil Rehabilitation Act and Article 203.2, Corporate Reorganisation Act).

-However, a creditor can be affected if the guarantor or the security provider becomes insolvent.
-In that case, a claim for repayment of a loan or performance of a guarantee generated from a cause that occurred before the start of the statutory procedures cannot be enforced outside of the statutory procedures and can be paid only in accordance with the relevant plan (Articles 84.1, 85, 154, 177, Civil Rehabilitation Act and Articles 2.8, 47, 167, 203, Corporate Reorganisation Law).
+On the other hand, a creditor can be affected if the guaranter or the security provider becomes insolvent.
+In that case, a claim for repayment of a loan or performance of a guarantee generated from a cause that occurred before the start of the statutory procedures cannot be enforced outside of the statutory procedures and can be paid only in accordance with the relevant plan (Articles 84.1, 85, 154, 177, Civil Rehabilitation Act and Articles 2.8, 47, 167, 203, Corporate Reorganisation Act).